 All in all, current technologies fitted in a car that could increase motorcyclist safety have been few and far between.
-Thus, as a means to further encourage the use of such inventions, ASEAN NCAP wishes to reward an additional 2 points for any two technologies that could help reduce the possibility of a collision between the car and motorcycle.
-Regardless, the 2 points will not be added to the main pillar but rather acts as a bonus point, whereby it will not exceed the full score under Motorcyclist Safety.
+Thus, as a means to further encourage the use of such inventions, ASEAN NCAP wishes to reward an additional 2 points for any two technologies that could help reduce the possibility of a collision between a car and a motorcycle.
+Regardless, the 2 points will not be added to the main pillar but rather act as a bonus point, whereby it will not exceed the full score under Motorcyclist Safety.